 NYA Sports & Fitness Center is offering a free community fitness program specifically for seniors.
 The goal of this program is to provide a safe, fun, and informative environment to help seniors improve their levels of fitness.
 Led by certified staff at NYA, the program will incorporate walking sessions along with bodyweight and fitness band exercises utilizing the beautiful Fairfield Hills campus (weather permitting) and within NYA.
 The program will address balance, flexibility, aerobic and strength training along with basic nutrition to help participants increase their energy, coordination, and overall strength.
 It is free for Newtown's senior citizens.
 An optional lunch is also available each week for $3

-On Saturday, September 14, the NHS Kindness Club will host a Day of Kindness.
-This free event is aimed at the youth of the town, but is open to residents of all ages.
-With students returning to school soon, organizers would like to shine a spotlight on how matters.
-Day of Kindness will be filled with activities and events focusing on giving back.
+On Saturday, September 14, the Newtown High School Kindness Club will host a Day of Kindness.
+The free event is aimed at local youth, but is open to residents of all ages.
+The Day of Kindness will run from noon to 4 pm at NHS’s cafetorium, 12 Berkshi...

 Sandy Hook Organization for Prosperity (SHOP), a group of local business owners and community members from Sandy Hook, is pleased to announce the third annual Passport to Sandy Hook.
 The special event will take place on Saturday, October 12, from 11 am to 4 pm, in the downtown Sandy Hook Village area.
 Visitors to Sandy Hook Center that day will be offered “passports,” when they can then have stamped as they visit each participating business within Sandy Hook.
 Completed passports will then be entered into a drawing, with three prize packages worth over $1,500 total up for grabs.
 There will also be live music, a collection for FAITH Food Pantry, face painting, a bounce house, entertainment, and much more.